KillrVideo/killrvideo-generator/README.md

 If using VS Code for development, the tasks checked into the repo under `/.vscode` should allow you to start the program with debugging using `F5`.

+By default docker-compose runs generator with debugger enabled and opens port 5858.
+You can use this to attach to the launched application to debug it.

+If you would like to use DataStax Studio to work directly with the database, please uncomment studio definition in ./docker-compose.yaml

 ## Releasing

 The app is released as a Docker image for use with the service project implementations.